Ilirska Bistrica: Mass graves

 Ilirska Bistrica is the site of two known mass graves from the Second World War.
 The Stražica Mass Grave (Grobišče pod Stražico), also known as the Black Fields Mass Grave (Grobišče Črne njive), is located north of the town, about 170 m north of the summit of Stražica Hill.
 It contained the remains of German soldiers from the 97th Corps that fell at the beginning of May 1945.
 The grave has been exhumed.
 The Cemetery Mass Grave (Grobišče pod pokopališčem) is located next to the town cemetery.
 It contains the remains of 82 German soldiers buried in a former firing trench.
 An asphalt road and parking lot were laid over the grave when the cemetery was expanded.
-On August 1, 2023, a rare tornado touched down in Ilirska Bistrica, Slovenia, damaging houses and felling trees.